TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 As you've hopefully [learned before](http://www.skillcrush.com/terms/html.html), HTML is the markup that contains all the actual stuff that a web page has.
 All the text on this page lives inside HTML tags that tell your browser how to order the content on the page.
 [CSS](http://www.skillcrush.com/terms/css.html) tells the browser if you want to display any of those tags a particular way like, for instance, turning its background blue and pushing it a little to the left.

 ##### Assignment:
-* Do the [Codecademy HTML/CSS track](http://www.codecademy.com/tracks/web) for a healthy baseline understanding of HTML and CSS.
+1. Do the [Codecademy HTML/CSS track](http://www.codecademy.com/tracks/web) for a healthy baseline understanding of HTML and CSS.
 It can be helpful to take notes or make flashcards to keep track of the most commonly used elements.
-* Build the Android logo using just HTML and CSS at an amazing website called [The Code Player](http://thecodeplayer.com/walkthrough/css3-android-logo), which is like a tutorial but it actually plays the code as the original developer created it.
-Use JSFiddle to create the logo alongside this tutorial.
+2. Build the Android logo using just HTML and CSS by watching [this video](http://thecodeplayer.com/walkthrough/css3-android-logo) from at an amazing website called [The Code Player](http://thecodeplayer.com/walkthrough/css3-android-logo), which is like a tutorial but it actually plays the code as the original developer created it.
+Use JSFiddle or your own text editor to create the logo alongside the tutorial.
     * Note: You will see border-radius, -moz-border-radius, and -webkit-border-radius all used identically.
 This is in order to overcome some of the differences between browsers.
 You probably only need to use border-radius to achieve the desired effect.
+3. Learn about basic forms from [this Treehouse video](http://teamtreehouse.com/library/websites/html/forms/inputs) and use [this w3 page](http://www.w3schools.com/html/html_forms.asp) as a reference.
-* Learn about your browser's default stylesheet and CSS resets [in this video](http://www.youtube.com/watch?v=KGzsRiAXVbA).
+4. Optional: Learn about your browser's default stylesheet and CSS resets [in this video](http://www.youtube.com/watch?v=KGzsRiAXVbA).
 This is why there are some spaces that show up in your layout even if you haven't specified CSS.
 Real developers almost always use a CSS reset to blow away the default stylesheet and let them work from scratch.

-TODO: HTML/CSS code walkthrough video

 Want to help?
 [Tell us](mailto:curriculum@theodinproject.com) how long that course took and how we can make it more complete so we can let others know!

 ##### HTML/CSS Mini-Project:
 Estimated Time: 2-4 hrs

+**Know (and try) these before starting**
+* Two ways to move a div around on the page
+* How to stick a div onto the bottom or top of the page
+* How to see what color the background of something is on an existing webpage
+* How to grab the URL for an image from an existing webpage
+* How to center an element horizontally
+* Three ways you can include your CSS styles in a page
+* How to use classes and ids to target CSS at specific elements on the page
+* How to build a very basic form (even if it doesn't "go" anywhere)

 For this mini-project, you'll deconstruct an existing web page and rebuild it.
 Don't worry if the links don't go anywhere and the search box doesn't do anything when you submit it.
 The goal is to start thinking about how elements get placed on the page and roughly how they get styled and aligned.
 For some of you, this may be the first time you've actually tried to "build" something in HTML (very exciting!).